Tullio Liblik: Career

 Tullio Liblik made his first step into the business world in 1993, when he founded AS Ösel Foods in cooperation with Toivo Alt and Carl-Erik Sunblad.
 AS Ösel Foods specialized on the manufacturing of soft drinks.
 For raw material supply they also founded AS Marjakasvatus which specialized in the growing of strawberries.
 In 1997, Ösel Foods grew its business to Russia.
 In a factory owned by Ösel Food in Moscow, they started to produce ketchup.
 In 1999, they bought Paljassaare Fish Industry, from the Norwegians, which produced fish sticks.
 Tullio Liblik exited the food industry in 2001 when he sold his stocks of AS Ösel Foods to Carl-Erik Sunblad.

 In the same year, Tullio Liblik founded the company Saarte Investeering, that specializes in real estate development and business consultations.
 The biggest real estate developments of Saarte Investeering are the Merikotka housing estate in Kuressaare, Hirvepargi housing estate in Sauga, Pärnu county and four multistorey buildings in the city centre of Tallinn.

-Saarte Investeering has led real estate developments in Saaremaa, Kuressaare, in Tallinn and in Sauga parish in Pärnu county.
+Saarte Investeering has led real estate developments in Saaremaa, Kuressaare, in Tallinn and Sauga parish in Pärnu county.
 Saarte Investeering has contributed the most to dwelling construction.
 Many other enterprises founded by Tullio Liblik, such as Saaremaa’s office of the real estate bureau OÜ A&A Kinnisvara and OÜ Energiamaja Konsultatsioonid, are also operating in real estate developing.
 In 2013, OÜ Energiamaja, that specializes in the construction of low-energy houses, started the housing development of 407 terraced houses in Peetri village in Rae parish, Harju county.